gnolang/blog/posts/2026-03-25_beta-mainnet/README.md

 Of the 1 billion total GNOT token supply, 70% is being distributed to the community in three categories.

 - Cosmos recipients: 35% has been allocated to a partial governance snapshot taken on [May 20th, 2022 (block 10,562,840)](https://www.mintscan.io/cosmos/block/10562840)
-- AtomOne recipients: 23.1% has been allocated to ATONE and PHOTON holders from a snapshot dated at [December 25th, 2025 (block 6439117](https://www.mintscan.io/atomone/block/6439117))
+- AtomOne recipients: 23.1% has been allocated to ATONE and PHOTON holders from a snapshot dated at [December 25th, 2025 (block 6439117)](https://www.mintscan.io/atomone/block/6439117)
 - Gno contributors: 11.9% has been allocated for distribution to prior and new Gno.land ecosystem contributors.
 This category will be managed in the future by a GovDAO subDAO.

 *Allocation figures and eligibility are based on snapshots and current records and may be adjusted to correct errors, prevent abuse, or comply with legal requirements.*

 From the remaining 30% GNOT supply, 7% has been reserved for current and future private token purchase rounds (if any), subject to applicable law, while the remaining 23% will be managed by NewTendermint, LLC.
-GovDAO and NewTendermint,LLC together will develop, support and maintain the Gno.land ecosystem.
+GovDAO and NewTendermint, LLC together will develop, support and maintain the Gno.land ecosystem.

 ## Beta Means Beta